RaitoBezarius/wannago/README.md

 Tests
 =====
 Tests needs nosetests. (`pip install nosetests`)
-Run `nosetests tests/` inside the repository's folder.
+Run `nosetests` inside the repository's folder.

+There are some integration tests which requires you to set a environnement variable: `TEST_NAVITIA_API_KEY` (your Navitia API Key)

 Status
 ======